IT’S TAX TIME AGAIN IN FRANCE! Do you need to file?

 If you are looking at your ‘Déclaration d’impôts sur le revenu’ form and scratching your head, you may want an accountant to help you.
 But you need to do this quickly, as you won’t be the only one looking for an accountant right now, and English-speaking ones are rather rare.
-Send us an email at email@example.com for a recommendation.
+Please contact us for a recommendation.
 Alternatively, if you speak French, you can ask your local Centre des Impôts for help.

 Good luck and remember, Renestance is always here to help with your French administrative questions!

 Dennelle is the President of Renestance and a bilingual American who’s lived in France since 2000.
 She loves so many things about France, its language, culture, geography, quality of life... that she started a business to help others realize their dreams of living in this incredible place.